Pre-Workout on Empty Stomach

 Pre-Workout on Empty Stomach FAQ

-Next up, I’ll answer some more frequently asked questions about taking pre-workout on an empty stomach.
+Next, I’ll answer more frequently asked questions about taking pre-workout on an empty stomach.

 Is pre-workout more effective on an empty stomach?

-Taking pre-workout on an empty stomach may increase certain ingredients’ absorption rate and peak concentration.
+Taking pre-workout on an empty stomach may increase the absorption rate and peak concentration of certain ingredients.
 And this could potentially result in greater benefits during your workouts.

 Pre-Workout on Empty Stomach Timing